 This is our story:

 Our story begins more than 35 years ago.
 But the themes of that story remain the same today: providing an uncompromising work ethic, doing what’s right, and delivering the highest standards of excellence.
 While working at her family’s home improvement business, Philadelphia native Terry Graboyes recognizes a niche in the commercial marketplace for energy efficient windows.
 She launches Graboyes Commercial Window Company, a glazing company that will become an unmatched leader in the Philadelphia area.

 Graboyes Commercial moves into its first commercial office space in West Philadelphia, specializing in projects for the City of Philadelphia, the Philadelphia School District, and the Housing Authority.

-Ms. Graboyes becomes a bona fide union contractor as a signatory with the Metropolitan Regional Council of Carpenters; shortly after, she adds a labor agreement with Local 252 of IUPAT DC 21, the Glaziers Union.
+Ms. Graboyes becomes a union contractor as a signatory with the Metropolitan Regional Council of Carpenters; shortly after, she adds a labor agreement with Local 252 of IUPAT DC 21, the Glaziers Union.

 The company makes a strategic move to Philadelphia’s Callowhill Business Center, where it eventually occupies 13,000 square feet of office, warehouse, and shop space.
 Graboyes Commercial becomes an early adopter of construction workplace safety practices.